 Jesse Grider Oral History Project

-Eleven interviews with Jesse Grider, a Federal Marshal assigned to guard the African American students desegregating New Orleans in 1960.
+Eleven interviews with Jesse Grider, a U.S. Marshal from the United States District Court for the Western District of Kentucky, assigned to guard Black students desegregating The Orleans Parish School Board, in 1960.
 Grider was memorialized during this moment in Norman Rockwell's painting The Problem we all Live with one of the Marshals protecting Ruby Bridges.
-Grider was also assigned to guard Martin Luther King Jr. in Alabama in 1961.
+Grider was also assigned to guard Martin Luther King, Jr. in Alabama in 1961.
+Grider discusses some of the most famous trials he was assigned to during his three decades of service in the U.S. Marshals.

 Interviews